nature1995/AI-Image-classifiers-on-Django-with-RESTAPI/README.md

   - [x] NASNetMobile, NASNetLarge
 - [x] Run each part of functions seperately in local and cloud server
 - [x] Run all the functions in local server and cloud server
+- [x] Design and using machine learning CI/CD Tools such as Git, Jenkins, Nginx, uwgsi for deployment.

 ## Requirements